fiercestraven/tempcheck/README.md

 MSc Software Development capstone project 2022-2023

 **TEMPCHECK**

-TEMPCHECK is a web app designed to help instructors track how well students are understanding a lecture. [more about how it works here]
+Tempcheck is a web app designed to help instructors track how well students are understanding a lecture. [more about how it works here]

 This is the software piece of the dissertation project for the completion of the MSc in Software Development at Queen's University Belfast.